Export and Trade Compliance

 5.1 Classification.
 Some Items may be controlled under the UK Dual-Use List and/or the US EAR (ECCN).
 GeiG will publish model-specific classifications in Schedule A – Export Classifications when available.

-5.2 Mass-market encryption/software.
-Certain software/firmware may be subject to encryption controls.
-Until Schedule A is published, do not assume “NLR/No Licence Required.”
-Ask us if you need classification.
+5.2 Mass-market encryption and software.
+Certain software or firmware may be subject to encryption controls.
+Until Schedule A is published, you must not assume “NLR/No Licence Required.”
+Ask us if you need classification support.

 5.3 Licensing.
-If a licence is required, shipping or access (including downloads or cloud activation) must not occur until licence grant and all conditions are met.
+If a licence is required, shipping or access (including downloads or cloud activation) must not occur until a licence is granted and any conditions are met.
 We may decline or delay an order pending screening or licensing.

 6.0 Cloud Services, Downloads, and Technical Assistance

-6.1 Remote access, downloads, keys, updates, and cloud dashboards can be an “export” to the receiving location.
+6.1 Remote access, downloads, keys, updates, and cloud dashboards can constitute an “export” to the receiving location.
 Access must comply with this policy and applicable controls.

 6.2 We may restrict access from sanctioned territories, IP ranges, or to sanctioned parties.

-6.3 Technical assistance (setup, troubleshooting, remote support) is likewise controlled and may be withheld if a restriction applies.
+6.3 Technical assistance (including setup, troubleshooting, or remote support) is also controlled and may be withheld if a restriction applies.

 7.0 Logistics, Returns, and Trans-shipments

-7.1 Shipping documents must be accurate: correct HS codes, valuation, origin, and any licence references.
+7.1 Shipping documents must be accurate and complete, including correct HS codes, valuation, origin, and any licence references.

-7.2 Trans-shipment via high-risk hubs and re-routing to conceal destination are prohibited.
+7.2 Trans-shipment via high-risk hubs and re-routing intended to conceal the true destination are prohibited.

-7.3 Returns and cross-border RMAs must follow export laws and our instructions; do not ship Items back to us from sanctioned territories.
+7.3 Returns and cross-border RMAs must follow export laws and our instructions.
+Items must not be shipped back to us from sanctioned territories.

-7.4 Lithium batteries and other hazardous materials must be shipped under applicable dangerous-goods rules (IATA/ICAO/ADR/IMDG).
+7.4 Lithium batteries and other hazardous materials must be shipped under applicable dangerous-goods rules (including IATA, ICAO, ADR, and IMDG, as applicable).

-8.1 Mismatched addresses, unusual payment routes, refusal to disclose end-use, requests for atypical quantities/specs, or insistence on routing through third countries can be red flags.
+8.1 Red flags may include mismatched addresses, unusual payment routes, refusal to disclose end-use, requests for atypical quantities or specifications, or insistence on routing through third countries.

-8.2 If a red flag appears, we may pause, request more information, or cancel the transaction.
+8.2 If a red flag appears, we may pause fulfilment, request more information, apply additional checks, or cancel the transaction.

 9.0 Record-Keeping and Audit

-9.1 Keep export-related records (orders, invoices, licences, end-use/end-user statements, shipping docs, screening logs) for at least 5 years from the transaction or longer if the law requires.
+9.1 You must keep export-related records (orders, invoices, licences, end-use/end-user statements, shipping documents, and screening logs) for at least 5 years from the transaction date, or longer where the law requires.

-9.2 GeiG may request copies to evidence compliance.
-We may audit resellers against this policy on reasonable notice.
+9.2 GeiG may request copies to evidence compliance and may audit resellers against this policy on reasonable notice.

 10.0 Training and Governance